Tflexual/Airbnb-clone-project/README.md

 PROJECT OVERVIEW

 The Airbnb Clone Project is an end-to-end, real-world development experience aimed at recreating the core features of a modern booking platform similar to Airbnb.
 It provides hands-on exposure to full-stack development, emphasizing backend architecture, database structuring, API creation, and security best practices.

+GOAL

 Through this project, learners gain practical insight into designing scalable applications, managing complex workflows, and collaborating effectively within a development team.

 A. TEAM ROLES